microsoft/DeepSpeed/deepspeed/autotuning/README.md

 ```

 A file named `summary.txt` with the same content is saved under the `"results_dir"` for reference as well.
-Other than the tuning summary, `ds_config_optimal.json`, the optimal DeepSpeed configuration found by auotuning,  and the corresponding command to lanuch the experiment `cmd_optimal.txt` are also saved under the `"results_dir"` after autotuning finishes.
+Other than the tuning summary, `ds_config_optimal.json`, the optimal DeepSpeed configuration found by autotuning,  and the corresponding command to launch the experiment `cmd_optimal.txt` are also saved under the `"results_dir"` after autotuning finishes.

 ## Autotuning Configuration